gcccheng/wugui/cvenglish.md

 ##### Value Created
 Delivered a production-ready storage foundation for OpenShift workloads, enabling the platform to run databases, message queues, and other stateful services reliably.
 Improved resilience and reduced operational risk through automated failover and self-healing storage capabilities.
+#### ★ Automating Patching of Red Hat VM (sole role)
+- The manual patching process for a large-scale Red Hat environment was time-consuming and prone to errors, requiring a more efficient automated solution.
+##### Responsibilities
+- Designed and implemented an Ansible-based workflow with Red Hat Satellite to automate patching.
+##### Value Created
+- Streamlined patching, reduced errors, and improved system uptime and security across the infrastructure.
+#### ★ Ansible Automation Platform on Openshift
+- With an ever-increasing number of playbooks, inventories, and workflows, manually managing them is challenging.
+A central platform is required to orchestrate all the elements related to Ansible.
+##### Responsibilities
+- Collaborated with teams on deploying the Ansible Automation Platform on Openshift.
+##### Value Created
+- Reduced manual tasks and errors while managing playbooks, inventories, and secrets, improved operational efficiency, and enhanced security

 #### Implementing Local S3-Compatible Backend for Terraform State Management using MinIO on Kubernetes(sole role)
 - Terraform state files were previously stored on local disks, causing issues like lack of version control and collaboration challenges.
 Public cloud storage (e.g., AWS S3) was not an option due to policy constraints.
 ##### Responsibilities